Alireza Shojaian: Exile and Paris

 The sanctions against Iran prevented Shojaian from moving to the United States and Europe; he met a Lebanese patron in Iran who encouraged him to move to Beirut.
 Shojaian settled in the more liberal Beirut in February 2017, whereupon he was able to develop his work and held two solo exhibitions in 2017 and 2018.
 Shojaian was invited by the French embassy in Lebanon to participate in a project for the Académie des beaux-arts, following which he moved to Paris.

-In 2019, after three years in exile he was granted asylum in France.
+In 2019, after three years in exile living in Beirut, he was granted asylum in France.

 Sociopolitical activism

 Shojaian depicts his subjects nude or semi-nude in intimate and vulnerable positions.
 He states that his work aims to fight societal prejudice against LGBT people while making space for non-heteronormative masculine identities.
 Shojaian has stated that sexual identity is politicized in a number of countries, including Iran, where human bodies are censored and controlled, and sexual identity is scrutinized and politicized.
 Shojaian did not feel safe in Iran, where un-closeted gay persons suffer from state-sponsored oppression and face execution.